2Toad/fluent-state/docs/transition-groups.md

 1. **Organization**: Group transitions by feature, workflow, or responsibility
 2. **Collective Management**: Enable, disable, or configure multiple transitions at once
 3. **Modularity**: Create reusable transition patterns that can be imported/exported
+4. **Hierarchical Configuration**: Create parent-child relationships where child groups inherit configuration from parents
+5. **Dynamic Configuration**: Define configuration values as functions that adapt to application state at runtime
-4. **Tagging**: Further organize transitions within groups using tags
+6. **Tagging**: Further organize transitions within groups using tags
-5. **Runtime Control**: Selectively activate or deactivate parts of your state machine
+7. **Runtime Control**: Selectively activate or deactivate parts of your state machine

 ## Features